Urigo/angular-meteor/README.md

     </div>

 ### Adding controllers, directives, filters and services
-Use the exported package scope <code>ngMeteor</code> as your angular module.
+It is best practice to not use globally defined controllers like they do in the AngularJS demos.
+Alternatively, always use the exported package scope <code>ngMeteor</code> as your angular module to register your controller with $controllerProvider.
 For example:

     ngMeteor.controller('TodoCtrl', function($scope) {
       $scope.todos = [